1983–84 Aston Villa F.C. season

-During the 1983–84 English football season, Aston Villa competed in the Football League First Division.
+The 1983–84 English football season was Aston Villa's 5th season in Europe and 85th season in the Football League.
+Villa competed in the Football League First Division.

 Graham Turner left Shrewsbury after six seasons to take charge of Aston Villa in the summer of 1984.

 There were debut appearances for Paul Birch (173), Tony Dorigo (111), Steve McMahon (75), Paul Rideout (54), Mervyn Day (30), Dean Glover (28), Paul Kerr (24), and Steve Foster (15).
 The pitch has been repaired following a Duran Duran concert in the summer at Villa Park.